getify/You-Dont-Know-JS/scope & closures/ch1.md

 When the RHS look-up occurs for `b` the first time, it will not be found.
 This is said to be an "undeclared" variable, because it is not found in the scope.

-If an RHS look-up fails to ever find a variable, anyhwere in the *Nested Scope*, this results in a `ReferenceError` being thrown by the *Engine*.
-It's important to note that the error is of the type `ReferenceError`, as distinct from another error type we'll talk about in a moment.
+If an RHS look-up fails to ever find a variable, anyhwere in the nested *Scope*s, this results in a `ReferenceError` being thrown by the *Engine*.
+It's important to note that the error is of the type `ReferenceError`.

-By contrast, if you are performing an LHS look-up, and you arrive at the top floor (global *Scope*) without finding it, if you are not running your program in "Strict Mode" [^note-strictmode], then the global *Scope* will create a new variable of that name **in the global scope**, and hand it back to you.
-"No, there wasn't one before, but I was helpful and created one for you."
+By contrast, if the *Engine* is performing an LHS look-up, and it arrives at the top floor (global *Scope*) without finding it, if the program is not running in "Strict Mode" [^note-strictmode], then the global *Scope* will create a new variable of that name **in the global scope**, and hand it back to *Engine*.

+*"No, there wasn't one before, but I was helpful and created one for you."*

-"Strict Mode" [^note-strictmode], which was added as a feature in ES5, has a number of different behaviors from normal/relaxed/lazy mode.
+"Strict Mode" [^note-strictmode], which was added in ES5, has a number of different behaviors from normal/relaxed/lazy mode.
 One such behavior is that it disallows the automatic/implicit global variable creation.
-In that case, there would be no global *Scope*'d variable to hand back from an LHS look-up, and you'd get a `ReferenceError` similarly to the RHS case.
+In that case, there would be no global *Scope*'d variable to hand back from an LHS look-up, and *Engine* would throw a `ReferenceError` similarly to the RHS case.

-Now, if a variable is found for an RHS look-up, but you try to do something with its value that is impossible, such as trying to execute-as-function a non-function value, or reference a property on a `null` or `undefined` value, then you get a different kind of error, called a `TypeError`.
+Now, if a variable is found for an RHS look-up, but you try to do something with its value that is impossible, such as trying to execute-as-function a non-function value, or reference a property on a `null` or `undefined` value, then *Engine* throws a different kind of error, called a `TypeError`.

 `ReferenceError` is *Scope* resolution-failure related, whereas `TypeError` implies that *Scope* resolution was successful, but that there was an illegal/impossible action attempted against the result.